evd0kim/eclair-alarmbot-plugin/README.md

+# Eclair Alarm Bot Plugin

 Simplest possible [Eclair](https://github.com/ACINQ/eclair) plugin.
-The latest supported version of Eclair is 0.8.0
+It sends Eclair notifications to a Telegram bot.
+The latest supported version of Eclair is 0.8.0.

 It can be upgraded with new events or even important node statistics.